 Cloe tenderly swiped a tear off of Ivy's face.
 "What Ivy?
 Why the tears?"

 "My Nana sang that to me all the time when I was scared or sick or sad."

 Their eyes met and lingered with an unspeakable knowing, a oneness of hurt and love.
 Finally Cloe spoke.
 "We're not allowed to hug here, but if I could, I would wrap my arms around you and hug the hurt right out of you.
 Maybe when we get sprung."

 The end of the world

 Soon Ivy heard sirens, and the chaotic, heavy footfalls of the crime scene investigators.
-She sobbed into Nana's breasts, clawing at her neck leaving bloody gouges on her grandmothers's skin.
-She could hear Nana's muffled crying.
-Nana rocked her and held her tighter than she ever thought possible.
-Though the smell of gunpowder had long dissipated, the acrid odor remained so thick to Ivy's senses she could literally taste it.
+She sobbed into Nana's breasts.
+Nana cried also and rocked her and held her tighter than she ever thought possible.
 She felt the mix of surreal numbness and brutal reality.